-Similarly, when a limited company is incorporated (formed), HMRC automatically assign a UTR number to it.
-A company’s UTR number begins with 3 numbers (which relate to the assigned CT office), a 10 digit reference number and the letter ‘A’.
-For example, 123 45678 91011 A
+HMRC also automatically assign a UTR to limited companies when they are formed. a UTR number to it.
+A company’s UTR number looks a bit different, and usually begins with 3 numbers, then a 10 digit reference number and the letter ‘A’.
+For example, 123 0123456789 A

 Employer’s reference number and accounts office reference number

 When a business registers as an employer with HMRC it will receive an employer’s reference number, and an accounts office reference number.

 These are shown on the confirmation of registration letter sent out by HMRC.

 The first 3 digits of the employer’s reference number relate to the PAYE office looking after your account.
 The remaining digits are a unique reference.

 The accounts office reference number is made up of 13 characters, in the following format; 123PA12345678.
 You can use the online HMRC checker to verify this number.

 You can contact the HMRC employer helpline to request these reference numbers again if you misplace them.